-Brooklynella is a type of saltwater ich caused by an infestation of the ciliated protozoan Brooklynella hostilis.
+Brooklynella is caused by an infestation of the ciliated protozoan Brooklynella hostilis.
 It is most closely and commonly associated with subfamily Clownfish members of the Damselfish family, and therefore is typically referred to as Clownfish Disease.
-Although this parasitic scourge similar to others requires a fish host to survive, it is not particular in its quest to find one.
+Although this parasitic scourge is similar to others, it requires a fish host to survive.
+It is not particular in its quest to find a proper host.
 Angelfishes, tangs or surgeonfishes, wrasses, jawfishes, and seahorses among others will host Brooklynella.
 They are a kidney-bean shaped microscopic parasite.
 It is covered in cilia.

-These protozoa reproduce asexually using simple binary fission through conjugation, which is why they can multiply so much more rapidly than Cryptocaryon (Marine Ich/White Spot Disease), and Oodinium (Velvet/Coral Fish Disease), and why it can kill fish within a few days.
+These protozoa reproduce asexually using simple binary fission through conjugation, which is why they can multiply so much more rapidly than Cryptocaryon (Marine Ich/White Spot Disease) and Oodinium (Velvet/Coral Fish Disease).
+This rapid reproduction explains why it can kill fish within a few days.
 Sometimes, it can kill mere hours after you notice it.
 For this reason, accurate diagnosis and immediate treatment of all fish exposed to these life-threatening organisms are critical.

 There are varying suggestions on how to treat a tank that has been infested with Brooklynella.
 They range from adding copper, malachite green and other remedies, with some recommended being used in conjunction with formaldehyde.
-However, the consensus is these types of medications are either largely ineffective or do not work at all, and that the best and most effective treatment for Brooklynella is formaldehyde alone.
+The consensus is these types of medications are either largely ineffective or do not work at all, and that the best and most effective treatment for Brooklynella is formaldehyde alone.
 Typically a standard 37% formalin solution (shop & compare prices) is mixed with either fresh or saltwater in a separate treatment container.
 Initially, all fish are given a quick dip or a prolonged bath, followed by continued treatment and care in a QT.
-Of course, the longer fish are exposed to the formalin treatment, the more effective it will be at eliminating this "disease."
+Of course, the longer fish are exposed to the formalin treatment, the more effective it will be at eliminating this disease.
 Whether to administer a dip or a bath to start with is something you will have to determine yourself, but there's a very simple way to do this.

 Formalin is a brand name of a form of Formaldehyde and has been found to be an effective treatment for Brooklynella as well as other parasitic diseases.
 However, formalin is a very powerful chemical and should be used very carefully.
 Make sure you fully know how to treat ich diseased fish with formalin so that you follow the proper instructions and take the correct safety measures.